GSAT Stock Forecast: All the More Reason to Consider Globalstar Inc. (GSAT) Now

 Analyst recommendations provided by FactSet shows that the consensus forecast for Globalstar Inc. (GSAT) is a “Sell”.
 1 analysts offering their recommendations for the stock have an average rating of 4.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 0 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-Globalstar Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $33.17M over the same period.The EPS is expected to shrink by -821.00% this year, but quarterly earnings will post -2.50% year-over-year.
-Quarterly sales are estimated to grow 4.20% in year-over-year returns.
+Globalstar Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.02.The EPS is expected to shrink by -821.00% this year, but quarterly earnings will post -1.50% year-over-year.

 Globalstar Inc. (GSAT) Top Institutional Holders